 Plymouth Folk Roots have been awarded £2,925 for a two-day folk weekend celebrating the life of folk legend Cyril Tawney’s both as a Royal Naval seaman and a folk singer/song writer in Plymouth.
 The festival will coincide with the 90th anniversary of his birth on October 12, 2020.

 Efford Community Network and High View School will receive £2,900.
 The community, led by the local school will produce a film exploring the values of Mayflower 400.
 Young people will examine what the themes of freedom, humanity, imagination and future means to them and their neighbourhood.

-Another bursary of £2,900 will support the Signing Choir in Plymouth.
+Another grant of £2,900 will support the Signing Choir in Plymouth.
 Deaf, deafened, hard of hearing and hearing signers aged nine to 86 years young will learn and rehearse six songs translated from English into British Sign Language for the ‘1000 Voices Big Choir Event’ at the Mayflower 400 Ceremony on Plymouth Hoe next September.

 YMCA Plymouth have secured £2,850 to host a Mayflower Mural Project for young people and residents in Honicknowle.
 In partnership with Plymouth College of Art, a series of workshops for community groups will create a public mural that will be installed on a large wall overlooking the YMCA community garden.

 Did you know that Turnchapel Dockyard was used by the US 29th division troops as a debarkation point for the Normandy landings in June 1944? £1,300 will go to Turnchapel History Group to produce a film celebrating 400 years of history of this little know corner of the city.